Axeon-Network/kurowiki/pages/articles/axeonnetwork.md

 # KuroWiki
 *Main article: [KuroWiki](KuroWiki)*

-**KuroWiki** (previously known as **LexWiki** and **HoriWiki**) is an open-source online encyclopedia using the custom-built *[Deltari](Deltari)* wiki engine initially started and developed by [Nekori](Nekori) in May 2025.
+**KuroWiki** (previously known as **LexWiki** and **HoriWiki**) is an open-source online encyclopedia using the custom-built *[Deltari](Deltari)* wiki engine initially started and developed by [Kit](Kit) in May 2025.
-Initially started with a main purpose of documenting meanings of inside jokes and other random Nekori-related stuff, it has since expanded to a whole wiki covering a wider range of topics, including Axeon and KayAurora-related things, since becoming a project part of the Axeon Network in September 2025.
+Initially started with a main purpose of documenting meanings of inside jokes and other random Kit-related stuff, it has since expanded to a whole wiki covering a wider range of topics, including Axeon and KayAurora-related things, since becoming a project part of the Axeon Network in September 2025.

 As of October 2025, KuroWiki has reached Beta 6.
 The latest version as of 4 December 2025 is [Build 4400](KuroWiki_build_4400).